Kessler Supervisor Perspectives Survey

 Many employers fully engage people with disabilities in their workforces--hiring, retaining, and advancing their employees with disabilities.

-The KF-SPS is part of a larger, longstanding effort to generate actionable information about the employment of people with disabilities.
+The KFNEDS:SP is part of a larger, longstanding effort to generate actionable information about the employment of people with disabilities.

 Access survey findings and related materials on the Kessler Foundation website.